Immigration Library - Visa Revalidation FAQ

 Q: If I would like to retain Z&A to assist me in revalidating my visa through the State Department, what documents do I need to provide?

-A: To have us assist you with your visa revalidation, you must submit the following:
+A: To have your visa revalidated, you must submit the following:

-1. a valid passport (must be valid for at least six months);
+• Valid passport (must be valid for at least six months); and

-2. a previous E, H, L, O, or P visa on your valid passport;
+• Previous E, H, L, O, or P visa on your valid passport; and

-3. an original I-94, or if your I-94 expired, a valid I-797A approval notice from the USCIS indicating the applicant's current employer and showing the approved extension of U.S. stay for the alien;
+• Original I-94 or if your I-94 expired, a valid I-797A approval notice from the INS, BCIS, or USCIS indicating the applicant's current employer and showing the approved extension of U.S. stay for the alien; and

-Q: If I filed an immigration petition and my non-immigrant visa expired, may I still obtain a new visa by Visa Revalidation through the State Department?
+Q: If I filed an immigration petition and my non-immigrant visa expired, may I obtain a new visa through Visa Revalidation through the State Department?

 A: It depends.
 If an immigrant visa will be available to you within six (6) months of the date you are seeking Visa Revalidation, then the State Department will not issue you another non-immigrant visa.